 Baking Hack 1: Use a wet finger to remove eggshells

-There’s nothing worse than taking a bite of fluffy cake and hitting a piece of eggshell!
+Nothing ruins the joy of cake like the crunch of betrayal - aka, rogue eggshell.
 If you find that a bit of eggshell has made its way into your bowl of cracked eggs, don’t mess around trying to scoop it out with a shell.
 Wet your finger and the pesky shell will magically stick to it!

 Baking Hack 2: Save split ganache with warm milk